Jobs Board

 Thank you for taking the time to find out more about this role.

-Active Herefordshire and Worcestershire exists to make it easier for everyone across our two counties to be active.
+Active Herefordshire and Worcestershire exist to make it easier for everyone across our two counties to be active.
 That means focusing our energy on the people and places where the barriers are greatest — children and young people from lower-income households, older adults, people living with long term health conditions, and communities where inactivity is highest.

 We do not do this work on our own.
 We work alongside local authorities, the NHS, Integrated Care Board, Public Health, voluntary organisations and community networks to create the conditions where more people can move more, more often.
 We also work with national partners especially Sport England aligning closely to the Uniting the Movement Strategy.